The Shark Blog

 this throughout the season, and even during the draft.
 I recommend drafting a player you know will

-start the season injured (e.g. Kesler).
+start the season injured (e.g. Drouin).

 At the start of the season, you can put him into the IR spot and you'll